-If you are thinking of trying out a duathlon in 2019 we have put together some great tips for beginners.
+If you are thinking of trying out a duathlon we have put together some great tips for beginners.
 It can be hard moving from just running or bike events to combining both one after the other.
 Splitting your training up and slowly joining the disciplines together is a good way to get started

 The sprints in a duathlon are normally not too big - many tend to top out about 10KM for the first leg, and most will halve the distance for the second leg after the cycle section.
 If you’re new to running, try smaller distances to begin with to build yourself up - 1KM, 2.5KM, 5KM etc. Start off small, and then move on when you are comfortable and confident you can complete that distance.